Weather of 2010: June 1–6: Americas

 On June 1, the National Hurricane Center stated that the remnants of Tropical Storm Agatha had only a low chance of regeneration in the western Caribbean Sea.
-By the next day, the thunderstorm activity associated with Agatha in the western Caribbean had dissipated and it was only a bad storm.
+By the next day, the thunderstorm activity associated with Agatha in the western Caribbean had dissipated.
 The storm had severely damaged Guatemala's principal airport with rain induced floods.
 It also resulted in the death of 1 person in Nicaragua, 152 people killed and 100 left missing in Guatemala (due to landslides), 13 deaths in El Salvador and 16 fatalities in Honduras.
 On June 6, the remnants of Agatha dissipated completely, after hitting Honduras.

 June 1–6: Asia

 25 died between June 2 and 4 in a heavy rainstorm in Pakistan's Punjab Province and a blizzard hit the Pakistani-held parts of Jammu and Kashmir.

 June 1–6: Europe

 On June 2, police in the Czech Republic warned of vehicles’ aquaplaning after a man died in a flooded street due to it.
 In Slovakia, a 38-year-old man died searching for another man who had fallen into a swollen river.
 2,000 people were evacuated in the northern Hungarian town of Paszto.
 Major flood alerts hit Serbia and Bosnia as their rivers swelled with floodwater.
 Government officials in Serbia said the situation was "critical".
 A Croatian drowned in a flooding Istrian river.
 A total of 250 L/m2 of rain fell in Zupanja, Croatia, on June 3.
 The Croatian government sent 5,000 1.5 L bottles to the Zupanja region, and the Croatian Red Cross launched an emergency appeal.
 Meanwhile, there was more rain in Croatia and Slovenia.
 On June 2, several heavy thunderstorms also hit the high Swiss Alps, accompanied by heavy snow in some places.

 The Hungarian flood level was critical on June 5.